Gnormelli/IV1201-Group-9/README.md

 # IV1201-Group-9
 Project for group in course IV1201 VT23 Arkitektur och design av globala applikationer.
 It is a web application made with Java and ReactJs.
 For working application using the front-end client, see https://frontend-iv1201-group9.herokuapp.com/

 This repository include both the front-end application and the back-end application.
 The reason is because it makes for a simpler development process than jumping between repositories for front-end and back-end.
 The deployed repositories can be found two separate repositories due to how Heroku handles deployment.
 See https://github.com/IV1201-Group-9/IV1201-Group-9-frontend for front-end repository and https://github.com/IV1201-Group-9/IV1201-Group-9-backend for back-end repository.
+The code in this repo is identical to the code on the two deployed repositories.

 ## Project Description